yt-project/yt/doc/source/yt4differences.rst

     plot = yt.ProjectionPlot(ds, 2, ('gas', 'density'))
     plot.save()

-    arbitrary_grid = ds.arbitrary_grid([0.0, 0.0, 0.0], [5, 5, 5],
+    arbitrary_grid = ds.arbitrary_grid([0.0, 0.0, 0.0], [25, 25, 25],
-                                       dims=[10, 10, 10])
+                                       dims=[16, 16, 16])
-    density = arbitrary_grid[('gas', 'density')]
+    ag_density = arbitrary_grid[('gas', 'density')]

+    covering_grid = ds.covering_grid(4, 0, 16)
+    cg_density = covering_grid[('gas', 'density')]

+In the above example the `covering_grid` and the `arbitrary_grid` will return the same data.
+In fact, these containers are very similar but provide a slighlty different API.

+The above code can be modified to use the gather approach by changing a global setting for the dataset.
+This can be achieved with `ds.sph_smoothing_style = "gather"`, so far, the gather approach is not supported for projections.

-The default behaviour for sPH interpolation is that the values are normalized inline with Eq.
+The default behaviour for SPH interpolation is that the values are normalized inline with Eq.
 9 in `SPLASH, Price (2009) <https://arxiv.org/pdf/0709.0832.pdf>`_.
 This can be disabled with `ds.use_sph_normalization = False`.

-This can be modified to use the gather approach by changing a global setting for the dataset.
-The previous example could be modified to include the following settings on the datset `ds.sph_smoothing_style = "gather"`.
+This will disable the normalization for all future interpolations.

 The gather approach requires finding nearest neighbors using the KDTree.
 The first call will generate a KDTree for the entire dataset which will be stored in